ppedrord/fixtures/README.md

 as long as the test requesting them can see all fixtures involved.

 Fixtures are defined using the @pytest.fixture decorator.
-Pytest has useful built-in fixtures, listed down bellow for reference:
+Pytest has useful built-in fixtures, listed down below for reference:

-capfd
+capfd:
 Capture, as text, output to file descriptors 1 and 2.

-capfdbinary
+capfdbinary:
 Capture, as bytes, output to file descriptors 1 and 2.

-caplog
+caplog:
 Control logging and access log entries.

-capsys
+capsys:
 Capture, as text, output to sys.stdout and sys.stderr.

-capsysbinary
+capsysbinary:
 Capture, as bytes, output to sys.stdout and sys.stderr.

-cache
+cache:
 Store and retrieve values across pytest runs.

-doctest_namespace
+doctest_namespace:
 Provide a dict injected into the docstests namespace.

-monkeypatch
+monkeypatch:
 Temporarily modify classes, functions, dictionaries, os.environ, and other objects.

-pytestconfig
+pytestconfig:
 Access to configuration values, pluginmanager and plugin hooks.

-record_property
+record_property:
 Add extra properties to the test.

-record_testsuite_property
+record_testsuite_property:
 Add extra properties to the test suite.

-recwarn
+recwarn:
 Record warnings emitted by test functions.

-request
+request:
 Provide information on the executing test function.

-testdir
+testdir:
 Provide a temporary test directory to aid in running, and testing, pytest plugins.

-tmp_path
+tmp_path:
 Provide a pathlib.Path object to a temporary directory which is unique to each test function.

-tmp_path_factory
+tmp_path_factory:
 Make session-scoped temporary directories and return pathlib.Path objects.

-tmpdir
+tmpdir:
 Provide a py.path.local object to a temporary directory which is unique to each test function; replaced by tmp_path.

-tmpdir_factory
+tmpdir_factory:
 Make session-scoped temporary directories and return py.path.local objects; replaced by tmp_path_factory.

 References: